kdw9502/ngrinderwiki/Installation-Guide.md

    ![](assets/Installation-Guide-262d2.png)

     >Because you’re logged in as admin, the downloadable agent package contains the configurations which let the agents shared by all user.
-If you logged in as not admin account, the link is changed to “Download Private Agent” containning the configurations which let the agents only occupied by the current user.
+If you logged in as not admin account, the link is changed to “Download Private Agent” containing the configurations which let the agents only occupied by the current user.
 See Private Agent for details.

 3. The tar archive which contains agent will be downloaded soon.